auzhangLABS/c4_deployment-6-main/README.md

 # Deployment 6 Documentation

 ## Purpose:
 The primary goal of deployment 6 is to familiarize ourselves with using the Jenkins agent to launch our AWS infrastructure using Terraform.
 Additionally, we would start utilizing an application load balancer to balance traffic between two instances.
-We would adopt the use of a shared relational database service (RDS), which allows consistent data to be shared with all the instances.
+We would adopt a shared relational database service (RDS), which allows consistent data to be shared with all the instances, transitioning to a two-tier architecture.
 This deployment challenges us to proactively address how to make our infrastructure highly available and scalable while ensuring data consistency across the infrastructure.

 ## Steps:
 #### Establishing AWS Infrastructure using Terraform